Ishank Kumar Chabbewal

-Dr. Ishank Kumar Chabbewal is an Indian politician from Punjab.
-He has been a member of the Punjab Legislative Assembly since 2024, representing the Chabbewal Assembly constituency as a member of the Aam Aadmi Party.
+Dr. Ishank Kumar Chabbewal is an Indian politician from Punjab. is a member of the Punjab Legislative Assembly since 2024, representing the Chabbewal Assembly constituency as a member of the Aam Aadmi Party.
 The constituency was formerly held by his father Dr. Raj Kumar Chabbewal, who had vacated the seat after being elected as a Lok Sabha MP from the Hoshiarpur Lok Sabha constituency.